Finding External Funding

 - When you attend professional conferences and meetings, look for presentations that relate to your interests that have been funded by an external funding agency.

-- Follow the suggestions in the user guides provided by the commercial search engines on the SPO funding page to search for “a good fit” for your project.
+- Follow the suggestions in the Pivot Guide and user guides provided by Pivot and other funding resources on the SPO funding page to search for “a good fit” for your project.
 This means that you should consider the sponsor’s goals and objectives and any funding restrictions that might exclude you or UC Berkeley from applying for funding from the sponsor.

-- When you have identified a potential sponsor through the means listed above, use the commercial search engines at UC Berkeley to find out more about this sponsor.
+- When you have identified a potential sponsor through the means listed above, use Pivot to find out more about this sponsor.
 Also, go to the sponsor’s website, if available, to find out what types of funding opportunities exist and what the sponsor has funded in the past.

 - After you have narrowed your search to one or more sponsors that might have an interest in funding your project, you may wish to contact the program officer to discuss your idea.
 Some private sponsors do not have people available to talk to applicants, and some program officers are not receptive to such calls, but many more are willing and interested in talking to potential applicants.
 Do your homework ahead of time so that when you contact the program officer you have thoughtful questions that cannot be answered just by reading the funding announcement.